mattb20/CV/README.md

 ## Interests

 I enjoy long distance running and have tied this to my desire to make a positive impact on the world around me a better place raising money for charity through my competition in marathons.
 I played football regularly at university, I also play badminton and have played for my County, competing in regional and national tournaments while I was at school.
 I enjoy swimming and have achieved swimming awards for distance and life saving.
 I enjoy reading The Econmist magazine which allows
 Aside from that I just really enjoy learning new things and am always looking for ways to deepen my experiences, for example through travelling.
+I recently travelled solo around Japan.